erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/d9cb1e39-2d3a-48d4-9ec4-23c8f49cc511" width="800"/>
 </p>

-It has been mentioned before that there are 2 options in the "OPEN OR CREATE NEURAL NETWORK" stage. <br /><br />
--To open a previously saved artificial neural network, 0 must be entered.
+It has been mentioned before that there are 2 options in the "OPEN OR CREATE NEURAL NETWORK" stage. <br /><br />- To open a previously saved artificial neural network, 0 must be entered.

 ### Step 2 : SEPARATOR CHARACTER
 <p align="center">